axibase/axibase-collector-docs/installation-on-docker.md

 ee15099d9f88        axibase/collector   "/bin/bash /opt/axiba"   33 seconds ago      Up 32 seconds       0.0.0.0:32769->9443/tcp   axibase-collector
 ```

-Take note of the public HTTPS port assigned to axibase-collector container, for example **32769** in the example above.
+Note the public HTTPS port assigned to `axibase-collector` container, `32769` in the example above.

 ## Login

 Open `https://docker_hostname:32769` in your browser and create an [administrator account](./configure-administrator-account.md).

-`docker_hostname` is the hostname or IP address of the Docker host and **32769** is the external port number assigned to the Collector container in the previous step.
+`docker_hostname` is the hostname or IP address of the Docker host and `32769` is the external port number assigned to the Collector container in the previous step.

-## Setup ATSD Connection
+## ATSD Connection Setup

-Configure the [ATSD Server connection](./atsd-server-connection.md) to send data into an Axibase Time Series Database instance.
+Configure [ATSD Server connection](./atsd-server-connection.md) to send data into an ATSD instance.

 ## Troubleshooting

-Review the following log files for any errors:
+Review the log files for any errors:

 ```sh
 docker exec -it axibase-collector tail -n 100 /opt/axibase-collector/logs/axibase-collector.log